Management consulting vs strategy consulting. What's the difference?

 In comparison, strategy consulting lets an individual work in different industries.
 It takes a couple of months for a consultant plan to show how to cut costs, promote a new product, and so on.
 In simpler terms, strategy consulting has a more problem-solving approach.
 It goes directly to the needs of individual clients, and the aim is to satisfy them.

-Another critical aspect of management consulting vs strategy consulting is that big companies and corporations hire strategy consultants that focus on policies within a specific niche.
+Another critical aspect of management consulting vs. strategy consulting is that big companies and corporations hire strategy consultants that focus on policies within a specific niche.
 Management consultants usually get hired by various company sizes, and they can apply their knowledge to numerous domains.
-Learn below more about management consulting in this article created by our team at Trafft.

 • Finance